 Françoise Liot is a lecturer with accreditation to supervise research at Bordeaux Montaigne University and a researcher at Centre Émile-Durkheim (UMR 5116, CNRS-University of Bordeaux).
 She has mainly worked on regional cultural policy analysis and on the transformation of artistic work and cultural professions.
 She co-published Culture et santé.
 Vers un changement des pratiques et des organisations? (Éditions de l’Attribut, 2020) with Chloé Langeard and Sarah Montero.

-Fabien Miclet is an independent consultant specialising in European cultural issues.
-As well as having co-authored several studies for the European Commission and initiated various European projects, he is also involved in various international conferences in the music sector.
-He also advises several professional and public organisations, including the CNM, on European issues.
-A College of Europe graduate, he is a lecturer at Sciences Po Lille and the University of Lille.
+Fabien Miclet is an independent consultant, who specializes in European cultural issues.
+Coauthor on several studies for the European Commission and initiator of different European projects, he also contributes to various international conferences in the music sector.
+He is an EU adviser to several professional and public organizations, including the CNM, among others.
+He graduated from the College of Europe, and he lectures at Sciences Po Lille and at Lille university.